mia-care/connectcare/README.md

 cargo run --release
 ```

-The service will start on port 8080 (configurable).
+The service will start on port 3000 by default (configurable via `HTTP_PORT` environment variable).

 ## API Endpoints